kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 7. **Oondar**; Nar Shaadaa <br>
 	During our talks with Geeda and Oondar for the quest 'Trade War: Bonus Mission' we will buy the Nextor Crystal from Oondar for our lightsaber:
 	- Nextor Crystal (-3582 credits)
+	We won't do this shop if we manage to loot a 'Crystal, Nextor' from the Crystal Cave on Dantooine.

 8. **Geeda**; Nar Shaadaa <br>
 	Our last shopping trip!
 And our last talk with Geeda during the quest 'Trade War: Bonus Mission' and also partly completing 'New Trade Routes: Bonus Mission' Geedas shop will have an upgrade and give us the opportunity to buy the following items: